MENUMENU

 Notes

-• Store in an airtight container - to keep your Amaretti biscuits fresh and crispy, store them in an airtight container at room temperature for up to a week.
+• Storage: Keep in an airtight container at room temperature for up to a week.

 Nutrition